-IDL 6.2 can be installed silently and unattended through an install script response file.
-This functionality is run using the /s and /f1 parameters on the setup.exe file for the installation.
-The syntax for running the install script with these parameters is the following:
+IDL 6.3 can be installed silently and unattended through an install script response file.
+This functionality is run using the /s and /fl parameters on the setup32.exe file (setup64.exe for 64-bit IDL) for the installation.
+The syntax for running the install script with these parameters is the following (where xx is either 32 or 64):

-'''

-setup.exe /s /f1"<CD-ROM>:\unattend.iss"
+setupxx.exe /s /f1"<CD-ROM>:\unattend.iss"

-'''

-The setup. exe file and a sample unattend.iss response file are located on the IDL installation CD.
+The setupxx.exe file and a sample unattend.iss response file are located on the IDL installation CD.
 The sample file is set up to install all IDL features by default, but you can delete the components that you do not want to install by modifying the list in the file.
 You must then reorder the numbering to ensure that the components remain in numerical order, and you must change the component count to equal the number of components.